uzo-john/alx-interview/0x00-pascal_triangle/README.md

-project on pascal triangle using python
+alx interview on pascal triangle